 "Most revealingly," Sobeloff went on, "we note that more than 20% of the operating funds for the allegedly private athletic building is provided by the United Fund," During argument of the Raleigh case, the judge said, even the YMCA's lawyer admitted "that he knew of no other 'private club' which is similarly financed by public contributions."

 For these reasons, the appeals court ordered the YMCA to operate all its facilities in compliance with the Civii Rights Act.
 And it also ordered the Y to pay court costs and "reasonable" fees for Nesmith's lawyer.

 THE SOUTHERN COURIER welcomes letters from anyone on any subject.
-Letters must be signed, but your name will be withheld upon request, ist Church. perore.
-Alexander City, Ala.
+Letters must be signed. but your name will be withheld upon killed because racism had driven him him as "nigger" or "Florida sunto "the breaking point."